WebTerminator/todo/README.md

 The aim of this application was to get more confortable with Redux and unit testing.

-The following has been used to create an application that tries to adhere to the React best practices:
+The following has been used:

 - propTypes validation to make sure that we are passing the right data through the props
 - unit testing to safeguard the codebase against any future changes